amrashraf-web/Maven_Demo_Task_1/README.md

 # Deploying a Java Application with Maven, SonarQube, Docker, Nexus, and Helm on Kubernetes

-# Overview

-## This guide demonstrates the end-to-end process of deploying a Java application using Maven, SonarQube, Docker, Nexus, and Helm on a Kubernetes cluster.

 # Prerequisites

 ## - Docker Hub Desktop For ( docker - docker-compose - kubernetes ) commands